 Foods to Avoid

 Caffeine can also cause negative effects to the fetus, as the developing nervous system cannot handle such strong amounts of caffeine, and can cause pregnancy complications.9 Ingesting alcohol or drugs during the pregnancy can cause detrimental effects to the development of the fetus.
-Drugs and alcohol consumption during pregnancy is associated with premature delivery, mental retardation, birth defects, and low birth weight.
+Drugs and alcohol consumption during pregnancy is associated with premature delivery, birth defects, and low birth weight.
 Substances that a pregnant female puts in her body will pass through the placental barrier and affect the fetus.
 Alcohol and drugs can cause many birth defects and abnormalities.
 Be careful when consuming prescription drugs.
 Talk to your doctor about any prescription or over the counter medications you are already taking or considering taking.
 Common medications such as Accutane (a popular treatment for severe acne, especially in teens) and over the counter drugs such as aspirin can have severe consequences on the development of the fetus, so ensure that the medications you are taking are safe.5

 Although fish can provide essential omega-3 oils and other healthy fats, the source of the fish can greatly affect the quality.
 Sharks, swordfish, king mackerel, and white snapper all have high levels of mercury because of where they are caught.
 Other fish in the wild may also have high levels of mercury.
 Mercury can cause cognitive and physical abnormalities in the pregnant mother and the child.
 Pregnant females should avoid raw fish due to the increased potential for accumulated elements that are not healthy for the baby.
 Eating fish during pregnancy can be very dangerous because fetuses are more vulnerable to mercury as a serious toxin.
 Ask your doctor for pamphlets on which fish you should avoid, and which ones you may eat in small portions.10